muno17/neblinita/README.md

 # neblina - audio fog machine
 #### Video Demo:  <URL HERE>
 #### Description:
 Using pyo library as a sound engine to create an audio effect processor.
+Creates two reverbs:
+'light reverb' - creates harmonic content and a large atmosphere 'fog reverb' - creates a distorted atmosphere
+The two reverbs are mixed with the input signal to create a large, beautifully distorted sound.

+light reverb
+- delay1 for smoothness
+- delay2 for ambiance and fractals
+- chorus for extra color
+- reverb for ambiance and space

 fog reverb
 - distortion for grit
 - dist_delay to make distortion sound longer
 - dirt_delay to have the distorted signal repeat
 - grimeverb to create a distorted atmosphere

-light reverb
-- delay1 for smoothness
-- delay2 for ambiance and fractals
-- chorus for extra color
-- reverb for ambiance and space

 Challenges
 - learning DSP